-For the three months ended June 30, 2019, the provision for income taxes was \$24.1 thousand, compared to nil during the 2018 period.
-The current period provision is related to state income tax liabilities for which our federal tax net operating losses could not be fully utilized.
+For the three months ended September 30, 2019, the provision for income taxes was \$51,000, compared to \$35,000 during the 2018 period.
+The current period provision is related to state income tax liabilities.
 We expect to continue to benefit from the federal tax environment in the United States.
 Recent tax changes allow for accelerated deductions for capital expenditures and lower corporate tax rates.
 As we continue to incur substantial capital expenditures to acquire medical equipment to accommodate our rapid patient base growth, combined with the deferred tax assets mentioned above, we expect most near-term tax payments will continue to result from state tax liabilities.